BlockchainCommons/envelope-cli-swift/Transcripts/1-OVERVIEW-TRANSCRIPT.md

 USAGE: envelope subject <subcommand>

 OPTIONS:
+  --version               Show the version.
   -h, --help              Show help information.

 SUBCOMMANDS:
-  single (default)        Create an envelope with the given subject. assertion               Create an envelope with the given assertion
-                          (predicate and object).
+  single (default)        Create an envelope with the given subject. assertion               Create an envelope with the given assertion (predicate and object).

   See 'envelope help subject <subcommand>' for detailed help.
 ```